NeuralStorm/Behavioral-Control-Programs/Primate_Joystick_Pull/readme.md

 The delay after a succesful pull before the water reward is dispensed.
 If not specified the delay will be the length of the sound played (1.87s).
-**Note**: If image reward is turned off via the gui this delay will be disabled.

 ---
 ### `joystick_channel` (optional)